 In this section, I discuss various subjects that didn’t fit directly into any of the other, starting with one of my favorite subject.

 Category theory, affectionately called abstract nonsense, is an interesting theory.
 It tries to look at mathematical structures primarily through the lens of maps between them, as per the Grothendieck doctrine.
-I have read multiple books on the subject when I first learned it for algebraic geometry.
+I have read parts of multiple books on the subject when I first learned it for algebraic geometry.
 The one I read that I liked best was maybe:

 Category Theory in Context, Emily Riehl